therealhackmeehan/ubacktest_docs/src/content/docs/Running/myResults.md

 #### 1. Share

-You can share your strategy with other users if you have their account email.
+You can share your strategy with other users if they have an account with us!
 Once shared, your strategy will appear in their 'Shared with Me' section on the results page.
-They’ll need to accept the strategy before viewing it.
+They’ll need to accept the strategy before being able to view it.

 #### 2. Lock/Unlock

 Control whether your strategy appears on the global leaderboard.
-Even public strategies won’t expose your code or inner workings!
+Don't worry, even public strategies won’t expose your code or inner workings!

 #### 3. Rename